DanielTitkov/habrproxy-python/README.md

 ### Features

-* All Harb links are processed as local
+* All Habr links are processed as local
 * SVG is supported
 * Formulas are supported